scikit-learn/blog/_posts/2022-12-01-predict-proba.md

 However, estimating the grouping loss is a harder problem than calibration as its estimation involves directly the true probabilities.
 Recent work have focused on approximating the grouping loss through local estimations of the true probabilities [6].

 When working with scikit-learn's classifiers, users must be equally as cautious on results obtained from `predict_proba` as on results from `predict`.
 Both output estimated quantities (probabilities and labels respectively) with no guarantees on their quality.
-In both case, model's quality must be assessed with appropriate metrics: expected calibration error, brier score, accuracy, AUC.
+In both cases, model's quality must be assessed with appropriate metrics: expected calibration error, brier score, accuracy, AUC.

 ## References